Suppose you had 3 minutes of your local congressperson's time to share with them your message about climate change. What would you tell them?

 - How will my presentation be shared with others?

 Below are some simple options for you to consider.
+You are not limited to using these applications.
+There has been an explosion of good, quick, cheap (or free) resources recently for capturing lectures or talks.
+Feel free to use any of these.
 The Quick Examples column on the right are links to simple examples intended to give you an idea of what each of these applications can do or additional resources:

 |Resource||Learning Curve||Flexibility or Amount of Control||Notes||Quick Examples|